-Beneficiary is not the Intended Recipient: A policy holder may intend to leave his or her life insurance to a person or persons but not trust them with large sums.
-Instead they name another family member (or friend) as beneficiary with the hope that they will “take care of” the intended person(s).
-This is bad idea for many reasons and not uncommon.
-The person named as beneficiary may or may not distribute the funds as the owner intended, or they may be deceased or disabled when then proceeds are paid out.
+A beneficiary is not the Intended Recipient: A policyholder may intend to leave his or her life insurance to a person or persons but not trust them with large sums.
+Instead, they name another family member (or friend) as beneficiary with the hope that they will “take care of” the intended person(s).
+This is a bad idea for many reasons and not uncommon.
+The person named as beneficiary may or may not distribute the funds as the owner intended, or they may be deceased or disabled when the proceeds are paid out.
 A better option is to name a trust to insure the money is distributed to the correct parties at the correct times.

-Other Reasons: Less common but still problematic issues relate to some sort of defect in a beneficiary designation.
+Other Reasons: Less common but still problematic issues related to some sort of defect in a beneficiary designation.
 Misspellings or missing Jr., Sr, or III. in names can cause confusion.
 When an insurance company issues a policy, they do not check the beneficiary designations for accuracy.
 These issues come up after the fact.
 The company must be certain they are making payment to the correct party.
 If they are uncertain, the payment is held up.
 In the interim, fights, and even litigation erupts.
-For a free evaluation of your situation contact David Disraeli, The Personal CFO at 512-464-1110.